redirwin/simplecalc/README.md

 - Click the extension icon in Chrome to open the calculator
 - Use mouse or keyboard for input
+- Chain multiple operations using the result of previous calculations
 - Supports keyboard shortcuts:
   - Numbers (0-9)
   - Operators (+, -, *, /)